benrobson/Rodney/README.md

 - [ ] 5.5 Log from console when a user has been kicked.
 - [ ] 5.6 Log from console when a user has been banned.
 - [ ] 5.7 Log from console when a user has been unbanned.
+- [ ] 5.8 Modify and make a professional and more cleaner ready event.

 #### 6. Future Features
 - [ ] 6.1 Introduce a database.